-Business Communication, East Asian Studies, English as a Second/Foreign Language (ESL), General Studies, Global Studies, International Business, Leading the Nonprofit Organization, Missions, and Small Group Ministry
+Church Planting, East Asian Studies, English as a Second/Foreign Language (ESL), General Studies, Global Communication, Global Studies, International Business, Leading the Nonprofit Organization, Missions, and Small Group Ministry

-The Master of Arts in Global Leadership is a 42-hour graduate program designed for a growing new breed of global-thinking leaders who aspire to serve in ways that break old paradigms and forge new ones.
-The Master of Arts in Global Leadership explores ways to be a leader in the rapidly changing world of ideas, cultures, religions, and business ventures.
-Students are highly motivated, self-starters with innovative ideas who are eager to make a difference in the world.
-The Master of Arts in Global Leadership is for people who are looking for ways to achieve significance by connecting positively with people in other cultures and societies around the globe.
+The Master of Arts in Global Leadership is a 42-hour graduate program designed for global-thinking leaders who aspire to forge new paradigms for working in international or multicultural environments.
+The Master of Arts in Global Leadership explores ways to lead in today's rapidly changing world of globalization, resurgent cultural values, religions, clashing worldviews professional domains, and business ventures.
+Students must be highly motivated self-starters with innovative ideas who are eager to make a difference in the world.
+Global Leadership consists of connecting with people in other cultures and societies around the globe, and finding ways to exert a positive influence in their lives.
+Learning the intercultural skills and understanding multiethnic dynamics are crucial skills for leadership in today's increasingly multicultural and multiethnic environments.